eclipse-hono/hono/site/content/getting-started.md

 Please refer to the [Docker Swarm Mode documentation](https://docs.docker.com/engine/swarm/swarm-mode/) for details.

 {{% warning %}}
 You will need at least Docker Engine version 1.13.1 in order to run the example in this guide.
-By the time of writing, the latest released version of Docker was 18.05.0.
+By the time of writing, the latest released version of Docker was 18.09.0.
 {{% /warning %}}

 ### Compiling

+Recently released versions of OpenJDK 1.8.0 and 10 contain several bugs that prevent Hono from being compiled successfully using any of these JDKs.
+It is therefore recommended to use OpenJDK 9 or 11.0.1 instead.
+Note that using any of these JDKs for compiling the source code will still result in class files that can be run on any JVM >= 1.8.0.

 If you do not already have a working Maven installation on your system, please follow the [installation instructions on the Maven home page](https://maven.apache.org/).